FED UP WITH THE SAME OLD LEADERSHIP STYLE IN MUSIC?

 They bring clarity when the noise gets loud.

-Because this industry doesn’t just need more leaders.
+Because this industry doesn’t just need more women leaders.

 It needs leaders who lead with heart.